-No matter if you use fuel in an emergency vehicle or cleanup heavy duty equipment or a backup generator, if the fuel quality is not within specification when it is needed, then the vehicle or engine is not going to run property or it may not even run at all when it is needed most.
+No matter if you use fuel in an ambulance or a backup generator, if the fuel quality is not up to par, then the vehicle or engine is not going to run properly (or at all) when it is needed most.

-This concept of poor fuel quality is really about what ends up in the fuel and, more importantly, what ends up in the fuel that does not burn as well as the fuel itself.
-When you hear about fuel oxidation, gums, varnishes and fuel sludge, they’re really talking about parts of the diesel fuel mixture that used to be soluble in in solution with the fuel blend, but which have been attacked and undergone chemical reaction to be substances that are heavy enough to fall out as sludge and which don’t burn very well when they are used by the engine.
-Fuel stability treatments aims to keep these substances from forming, instead keeping the fuel mix together so it burns as well as it is supposed to.
+Poor fuel quality is really about what ends up in the fuel that does not burn as well as the fuel itself.
+When you hear about fuel oxidation, gums, varnishes and fuel sludge, they’re really talking about parts of the diesel fuel mixture that used to be soluble within the original fuel blend, but which have undergone chemical reactions over time.
+This creates sludge and other problems that ruin fuel.
+Fuel stability treatments keep these substances from forming, instead of keeping the fuel mix together so it burns as well as it is supposed to.

-Of the common fuels in the marketplace – ethanol, diesel, bio diesel - these all have some common storage quality issues of that can all be addressed with simple solutions.
-So we will take some time to examine some of the common issues that are inherent to the preservation of these fuels – to ensure they’re ready for action when you and your business or group are faced with important action.
-Understanding the root causes of the disruption of fuel quality in storage is the first step in setting up a fuel care protocol (or reexamining an existing one) that will ensure that you’re as prepared as possible for when you need to respond to an emergency in the quickest and best means possible.
+Of the common fuels in the marketplace – ethanol, diesel, bio diesel - these all have some common storage quality issues that can all be addressed with simple solutions.
+This post examines some of the common issues that are inherent to the preservation of these fuels, and how to ensure they’re ready for action.
+Understanding the root causes of the disruption of fuel quality in storage is the first step in setting up a fuel care protocol (or reexamining an existing one) that will ensure that you’re as prepared as possible when you need to respond to an emergency.

 Diesel fuel is still the most common backup fuel stored in the United States.
-The diesel fuel in use today is not exactly like the diesel fuel that was in use 10 or 15 or 20 or more years ago.
+The diesel fuel in use today is not exactly like the diesel fuel that was in use 10, 15, or 20 or more years ago.
 The big difference between diesel fuels now and diesel fuels then is the level of sulfur allowed in the diesel fuel.

 Biodiesel blends such as 2% or 5% biodiesel are more and more common in municipalities and organizations who face state, local and federal mandates to increase the volume of biofuels that they use in public vehicles.
 Higher levels of government are always happy to issue requirements dictating the behaviors of the entities below them.